BIND

 format, but this is not required; the serial number can also just start at 1.

-Configuring master server
+Configuring primary server

 Add your zone to /etc/named.conf